- The Fiscal

 Every month the U.S. Treasury releases data on the federal budget, including the current deficit.
-The following contains budget data for September 2019, which was the final month of fiscal year (FY) 2019.
-Therefore, it also allows for analysis of full-year data on the deficit, spending, and revenues.
+The following contains budget data for September 2020, which was the final month of fiscal year (FY) 2020.
+Therefore, it also allows for an analysis of full-year data on the deficit, spending, and revenues.

 During FY20, lawmakers enacted major legislation in response to the coronavirus (COVID-19) pandemic.
 The budgetary effects of that legislation are incorporated in the numbers presented below.

 The deficit for September 2020 is in contrast to the surplus from September 2019 and every September since 2011.
 September 2019 was affected by shifts in the timing of certain federal payments into August because September 1st fell on a weekend.
 Without those shifts, the September 2019 surplus would have been just $31 billion, and the difference between the September 2020 deficit and the September 2019 surplus would have been $52 billion smaller.

 Looking at full-year data, the cumulative FY20 deficit was $2,148 billion larger than the cumulative FY19 deficit.
 Relative to the size of the economy, the FY20 deficit was the largest recorded since 1945.